denisdefreyne/cri/README.md

 execute.
 This block takes three arguments: the options, any arguments passed to the command, and the command itself.

+Instead of defining a run block, it is possible to declare a class, the _command runner_ class ({Cri::CommandRunner}) that will perform the actual execution of the command.
+This makes it easier to break up large run blocks into manageable pieces.

 Commands can have subcommands.
 For example, the `git` commandline tool would be represented by a command that has subcommands named `commit`, `add`, and so on.
 Commands with subcommands do not use a run block; execution will always be dispatched to a subcommand (or none, if no subcommand is found).

 To add a command as a subcommand to another command, use the {Cri::Command#add_command} method, like this: